ggrimes/shell-genomics/episodes/05-writing-scripts.md

 ## Custom `grep` control

 We introduced the `-v` option in [the previous episode](04-redirection.md), now we are using `-h` to "Suppress the prefixing of file names on output" according to the documentation shown by `man grep`.
+If your `grep` does not recognise `--no-group-separator`, you can instead pipe the output through `grep -v '^--'`.

 ::::::::::::::::::::::::::::::::::::::::::::::::::